KL6581 with CX5120

 Right-click the structure stKL6581Input and select “Change link”.

-Under “I/O Configuration” select the terminal, select “All Types” and “Continuous”, then select “Status” to “InputStatus” with the left mouse button and the >SHIFT< key.
-Then press "OK".
+Under "I/O Configuration" select the terminal, select "All Types" and "Continuous", then select “Status” to “InputStatus” with the left mouse button and the >SHIFT< key.
+Then click "OK".

-You can now check the connection.
+You can now check the link.
 To do this go onto the KL6581 and open it.
-All terminal data should now show an arrow.
+All terminal data must now be marked with an arrow.
 If that is the case, then proceed in exactly the same way with the outputs.